 Traffic observations can help identify traffic issues that make getting to school more difficult.
 These issues could include needed sidewalk, a change to drop-off/pickup times, and more.

 Safe Routes to School staff can provide traffic observations upon request during morning drop off or afternoon pick up.
 Safe Routes will take notes and make recommendations on actions to take.

 Reach out to the Safe Routes to School Engagement Program at least three weeks before you’d like the traffic observation to take place.
 Then, our staff will reach out and schedule the traffic observation.
 Please email Sahiti Karempudi to get started!

 Safe Routes can provide a number of Safe Routes to School-branded materials and prizes for schools and community groups.
 Please email Sahiti Karempudi if you would like SRTS branded items for your students.

 These items include:

 - Reflective wrist bands

-Not all items may be available in amounts requested.
+Not all items may be available in the amounts requested.

 School Recognition Plans

-Coming in Spring 2021, Safe Routes will be recognizing schools that go the extra mile in helping their students walk and bike to school safely.
-Stay tuned for updates!
+Every spring, Safe Routes recognizes schools that go the extra mile in helping their students walk and bike to school safely.